joadev1996/joadev1996/README.md

 - 👀 I’m interested in learning C# and Python.
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me instagram @joaquimcneto or discord Joaquim#0102
+- 📫 How to reach me jchagasn96@gmail.com

 <!---
 joadev1996/joadev1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.